Charlotte-Mecklenburg has experienced tremendous growth in the last two decades and the demographics continue to change.

 of students were not chronically absent.* (“chronically absent” is defined as missing 10% or more of the school year)

-CIS seniors graduated.
+of CIS seniors graduated.

-88% are attending a 2-4 year college or university.
+82% planned to attend a 2-4 year college or university.

 partner companies, groups, and individuals donated time or resources.